MeritOpenSource/eslint-config-merit/README.md

 # ESLint config

-These are settings for ESLint used by merit form214 app.

-## What it does

-This setup lints your typescript code based on practices.
-Feel free to override the rules that make sense for you.
+Shareable eslint config for use in Merit apps.

 ## Installing

-1. In your project folder, run:
+1. In your project folder, install this config and it's required pieces.
+Pick a commit hash from head of master.
+We'll get this on a proper package registry soon:

 ```
-yarn add --dev eslint-config-merit
+yarn add --dev github:MeritOpenSource/eslint-config-merit#{commit-hash} eslint@^7.32.0 typescript
 ```

-2. You will see several dependencies were installed.
-Now, create (or update) a `.eslintrc` file to extend rules:
+2. Now, create `.eslintrc.js` file to extend rules:

 - Extend frontend rules
     ```js